Architecture

 Channels and hooks in context

-Channels are validated at compile time (validateReferences / send RHS rules) and executed via in-memory queue and dispatch in the Node runtime; durable inbox/ files under the run directory appear only for routed sends (audit — see Inbox & Dispatch).
-Hooks are CLI-only: they load from hooks.json and run as shell commands with JSON on stdin, driven by the same __JAIPH_EVENT__ stream as the progress UI — see Hooks.
+Channels are validated at compile time (validateReferences and the send RHS rules) and executed through an in-memory queue and dispatch in the Node runtime.
+Durable inbox/ files under the run directory appear only for routed sends, as an audit copy (see Inbox & Dispatch).
+Hooks are CLI-only.
+They load from hooks.json and run as shell commands with JSON on stdin, driven by the same __JAIPH_EVENT__ stream as the progress UI.
+One dispatch contract covers all three invocation modes: interactive jaiph run through the run emitter, and jaiph serve and jaiph mcp calls through callWorkflow’s shared event collector. jaiph run --raw and jaiph test are documented as no-hook lanes (see Hooks).

 Test runner integration (*.test.jh in the kernel)